FabianGosebrink/offering-solutions-html/homepage/content/blog/2016-01-25-angular-2-asp-net-core-starter.md

 }
 ```

 Our application should now be able to start up.
-Just go to the commandline and type "dotnet run" in it.
+In the commandline and type "dotnet run" in it.
 This will start a webserver and serve all files in wwwroot.

 ![AspNetCoreAngular2Demo_3](https://cdn.offering.solutions/img/articles/wp-content/uploads/2016/01/AspNetCoreAngular2Demo_3.jpg)